DeskproApps/jira-data-center/SETUP.md

 [![](/docs/assets/setup/jira-setup-03.png)](/docs/assets/setup/jira-setup-03.png)

 Enter a token name for the new one (this can be anything you like).
-In the following example we've labelled it "Deskpro App". (also you can choose or not to "Automatic expiry")
+In the following example we've labelled it "Deskpro App" (you can also choose to enable automatic expiry if you wish).

 After creating the access token copy it for a later step.
 It's **important that you keep your secret access token safe**.